Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please call 206.780.8591 to pay over the phone.
 To complete your payment you must provide the correct payment code and fee.
 If you are unsure of your code please email : email@example.com to request the code associated with your specific permit.

-No, but it is highly recommended that you confirm the road is private by checking with the Public Works Department first.
+No, but it is recommended that you confirm with the Engineering Department if you hare unsure whether it's public or private.

-State law requires that underground utilities to be located in advance of ANY digging within the right of way.
+State law requires that underground utilities be located in advance of ANY digging within the public right of way via contacting 811.
 This is to protect public health and safety as well as to prevent any disruption of vital underground utility services.
-You are seeing the results of an excavator’s request for "locates" within the general area of proposed work.
-The lines may be for planning purposes to identify possible areas for new utility installation or for maintenance purposes.
-Each color reflects the presence of a specific type of utility and its general running direction.